donejs/donejs/docs/apis.md

    </html>
    ```

-3. [can-import](http://canjs.com/docs/can%7Cview%7Cstache%7Csystem.import.html) will progressively load the component for the new page with a [Promise] as it's view model.
+3. [can-import](http://canjs.com/docs/can%7Cview%7Cstache%7Csystem.import.html) will progressively load the component for the new page with a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) as its view model.
 When the promise resolves the [can.Component](#section=section_can_Component) will be inserted.

 ## CLI and Generators